Substra/substra-documentation/docs/source/how-to/developing-substra/harbor.rst

 This page describes how to use Harbor in our development setup, using skaffold.
 It is divided in two categories: the first one describes how to use a harbor registry inside the `k3d` cluster, meanwhile the second describes how to use a harbor registry outside of the cluster.
-The thrid section describes the set-up that will be needed.
+The third section describes the set-up that will be needed.